 50:50: Cong-BJP field an equal number of crorepatis for 4th phase of LS Polls

-New Delhi, Apr 24: There are 306(33%) candidates who have assets worth Rs.
+New Delhi, Apr 24: There are 306(33 per cent) candidates who have assets worth Rs.
 1 crore and more who are contesting the 4th Phase of the Lok Sabha elections.
 In all the affidavits of 928 candidates have been analysed.

 Average assets of sitting MPs is Rs 14.72 crore: Report